 - Update your beneficiary designations.
 Your life insurance and retirement plans are not subject to your will.
 Make sure that the listed beneficiary or contingent beneficiary on your accounts takes into consideration your new child.

 - Enjoy the small things.
-No this is not a financial tip.
+No, this is not one of the financial tips for new parents.
 This is an old parent giving advice.
 The years pass quickly.
 These little struggles now that you will face will be gone in a flash.
 Diapers turn into baseball games and gymnastics meets which turn into parent-taught drivers’ education and prom.
 Take that PTO when you have it available.
 Go on that family vacation.
 Take a day off for the beach or to build a snowman.
 Time is one thing you can never get back.

 Remember to contact ML&R Wealth Management to help with your financial and planning needs along the way.